ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * momentJS and momentJS angular for dynamic relative time!
 * Angular: ngDraggable: used to drop and drag our tiles to remove them
 * ngResource: TODO Arne explain this short!
-* messagebox: Fancy alert box with animation to show errors and messages from backend to frontend
+* Messagebox: Fancy alert box with animation to show errors and messages from backend to frontend (TODO: Check Matthew)
-* elastic: TODO Arne
+* Elastic: TODO Arne
 * punchcard: Shows activity of user in nice punchcard (same as GitHub)
 * nvd3: makes fancy graphs, based on d3.
 Will be used to show some statistics
 * Bootstrap checkbox: nicer checkboxes with more options than default ones